 The duchess is the only demoted form of the queen, and only comes into play after capturing a queen, where it then becomes a duchess in hand.
-The duchess moves only one space diagonally (same movement as what's often called the "ferz").
+The duchess moves only one space diagonally (same movement as what's often called the "ferz," hence the abbreviation used).
 As a reminder, a duchess cannot promote to a queen when that player already has a queen on the board (polygamy is illegal in Shogun chess).

 The game is still young, so strategy is still being developed!

 With the 6th rank promotions, it is important to protect your own 3rd rank.
 This is something that a beginner can easily overlook.

 General strategy-wise, many players will be tempted to play this as crazyhouse.
 However, the game diverges quite quickly from crazyhouse due to the drop zone restriction.
 While players in crazyhouse will often take advantage of weaknesses in the opponents' camps to deliver devastating drops, the gameplay in shogun chess.
 In shogun chess, your army needs to maneuver itself in a way to breach the opponents' camp; even the slightest breach can result in a piece promotion.
 Therefore, strategy relies more on chess tactics than crazyhouse tactics for this purpose, as well as for the purposes of delivering checkmate.